-The consolidated financial statements consolidate the financial statements of the company and its subsidiary undertakings drawn up to 31 December 2018.
+The consolidated financial statements consolidate the financial statements of the company and its subsidiary undertakings drawn up to 31 December 2020.

 No profit and loss account is presented for European Investments (Earlseat) Limited as permitted by section 408 of the Companies Act 2006.
+The profit attributable to the Company is disclosed in the footnote to the Company balance sheet.

-Notes to the Financial Statements for the Year Ended 31 December 2018 (continued)
+Notes to the Financial Statements for the Year Ended 31 December 2020 (continued)